ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

 ^^^^^^^^^^^^^^^^

 The ``VoxelInferencer`` is a unique class that can be particularly useful when you do not have a volume mesh of your geometry.
-This includes cases when Modulus Sym' geometry module is being used or you just have a mesh of the boundary.
+This includes cases when PhysicsNeMo Sym' geometry module is being used or you just have a mesh of the boundary.

 The ``VoxelInferencer`` works by defining a uniform grid over a square domain.
 A masking function, such as a SDF (Signed Distance Function), is provided which then flags which points lie inside the inference domain.